gayansm/Crypto-service-and-client/README.md

     * dotnet restore
     * dotnet run

 This should start the API end points at http://localhost:5000.
+Swagger UI can be accessed at http://localhost:5000/swagger/index.html

 ### Starting the client that retrieves data from the API
 The steps to run the client are similar to the ones for running the API project.
 The only difference is that the commands should be executed from within the "client" project directory (..\CryptoService\CryptoClient.)